 - The very best way to ensure you’re performing an exercise correctly is to find someone who is legitimately knowledgeable and experienced, and have them work with you in person.
 Of course, finding someone who fits that description can be hard, as most people are pretty clueless (and this includes many personal trainers).

 - If you’re not able to find someone to work with you in person, the second best option is to get your form evaluated online by someone who is legitimately knowledgeable and experienced enough to do so.
-We’re doing this for members of The Results Crew on a regular basis, and they’re loving it.
+I’m doing this for my coaching clients on a regular basis, and they’re loving it.

 - Learning from videos is the third best option, but you need to be sure you’re learning from a legitimately good source (many are terrible, unfortunately), and then actually putting what you’ve learned into action correctly, which is often harder than it seems.
 This is another scenario where having your form evaluated can certainly come in handy.

 And regardless of which option you go with, always start extra light (even with just the bar in some cases), and slowly progress for there.